-In the fourth and fifth semesters, students attend classes at Weatherford College on Tuesdays and Thursdays, from 8:00 am to 3:30 pm.
-Second-year students participate in clinical activities on Mondays, Wednesdays, and Fridays, from 7:30 am to 4:00 pm.
+In the fourth and fifth semesters, students attend classes at Weatherford College on Tuesdays and Thursdays from 8:00 am to 4:00 pm.
+Clinicals are scheduled three days a week and may occur on Mondays, Wednesdays, Fridays, and/or weekends, depending on the assigned clinical site.
+Clinical hours may vary and can include day shift, mid shift, or evening rotations.